Experienced Uber and Lyft driver in Los Angeles for the last three years.

 Today is my third anniversary driving for Uber and my 21st month driving for Lyft.
-Since day one, I've kept a log of how much I earn from driving and how much I spend as a rideshare driver.
-Even though the overall income I make is generally greater than the cost and expenses of driving, I did notice that since early 2018 my month to month profit has dropped significantly.
+Since day one, I’ve kept a log of how much I earn from driving and how much I spend as a rideshare driver.
+Even though my overall income is generally greater than the cost and expenses of driving, I noticed that since early 2018, my month-to-month profit had dropped significantly.

-After putting the monthly expenses against my monthly earnings, I am still making a small profit month to month that keeps me from being late on my bills and homeless.
-However, a recent video released by Fusion makes me wonder how much longer it will be before I find myself living under a bridge in Los Angeles thanks to Uber and Lyft “more affordable” prices.
+After putting the monthly expenses against my monthly earnings, I am still making a small monthly profit that keeps me from being late on my bills and homeless.
+However, a recent video released by Fusion makes me wonder how much longer it will be before I find myself living under a bridge in Los Angeles, thanks to Uber and Lyft’s “more affordable” prices.
 Even more frightening, I found out I am actually losing money and wasting my time by driving full-time.

 After doing some research, I learned that I am not the only driver experiencing losses as my peers nationwide also seem to be in a similar situation.
 This article is a summary of my experience as a driver in combination with the experiences of other drivers I know.

 What It Costs to Be a Full-Time Driver